Xatriv/Datal/docs/ProjektWstępny.md

 ```

 ### Dates
-Datetime `dat` units are defined from largest to smallest.
-They need to have a positive year specified at the beginning.
+Datetime units are defined from largest to smallest.
+Each of them needs to be specified, when initialized.
+A number of
-Following units are optional and will default to 0 if not specified.
-A number of members are
-available: `years`, `months`, `days`, `hours`, `minutes`, `seconds`.
+members are available: `years`, `months`, `days`, `hours`, `minutes`, `seconds`.
 ```
-dat d1 = 2023y:3m:27d:19h:31':10";
+d1 = 2023y:3m:27d:19h:31':10";

-dat d2 = 2023y;         # January 1st, 2023 - 0:00:00
+d2 = 2023y;             # January 1st, 2023 - 0:00:00
 print(d2);              # >2023.01.01.00:00:00

 print(d1.year);         # >2023
 print(d1.month);        # >3
 print(d1.day);          # >27
 print(d1.hour);         # >19
-print(d1.minut);        # >31
+print(d1.minute);       # >31
 print(d1.second);       # >10
 ```

 Incorrect uses
 ```
-dat d3 = 2023y:10d;     # LEXICAL ERROR: (line 1, column 17) failed to construct a token
+d3 = 2023y:10d;         # LEXICAL ERROR: (line 1, column 17) failed to construct a token
-dat d4 - 1234567y;      # LEXICAL ERROR: (line 2, column 16) failed to construct a token
+d4 - 1234567y;          # LEXICAL ERROR: (line 2, column 16) failed to construct a token
-dat d5 1999y;           # SYNTAX ERROR: (line 3, column 8) unexpected token while building expression: datetime
+d5 1999y;               # SYNTAX ERROR: (line 3, column 8) unexpected token while building expression: datetime
-dat d6 = 2023y:100m:10d:0h:0':0";    # SEMANTIC ERROR: (line 4, column 16) month unit may not exceed 12
+d6 = 2023y:100m:10d:0h:0':0";    # SEMANTIC ERROR: (line 4, column 16) month unit may not exceed 12
-dat d7 = 10.2;           # SYNTAX ERROR: (line 5, column 10) unexpected token while building assignment: double
+d7 = 10.2;              # SYNTAX ERROR: (line 5, column 10) unexpected token while building assignment: double
 ```

-### Periods
+### Durations
-Period (per) type has similar format, but this time any of the time units may be missing, as long as at least one of
+Duration type has similar format, but this time any of the time units may be missing, as long as at least one of
 them is provided.
 However, they need to be provided in order from largest to smallest.
 A number of members are
-available: `days`, `hours`, `minutes`, `seconds`.
-NOTE: these members do not work the same as in the case of datetime.
+available: `years`, `months`, `days`, `hours`, `minutes`, `seconds`.
+NOTE: these members may mean different time spans,
+when created through subtraction of two datetimes and through providing literals.
 ```
-per p1 = 20d;           # 20 days
+p1 = 20d;               # 20 days
-per p2 = 230d 3h 10' 5";   # 230 days 3 hours 10 minutes 5 seconds
+p2 = 230d 3h 10' 5";    # 230 days 3 hours 10 minutes 5 seconds
 print(p2);              # >230:03:10:05

 print(p1.days);         # >230